-Exercise 6: Reordering the alignment
+Exercise 6: Reordering the Alignment

 - 6.a.
-Open an alignment (e.g.the PFAM domain PF03460).
-Select one sequence.
-Using the up and down arrow keys, alter its position in the alignment.
-Note that this will not work in cursor mode. - 6.b.
-Hold [CTRL] and select two sequences separated by one or more un-selected sequences.
-Note how multiple sequences are grouped together when they are reordered using the up and down arrow keys.
+Close all windows in Jalview from desktop.
+Load an alignment (e.g.the PFAM domain PF08975 from PFAM seed).
+Select one of the sequence in the sequence ID panel, use the up and down arrow keys to alter the sequence's position in the alignment.
+(Note that this will not work in cursor mode) - 6.b.
+To select and move multiple sequences, use hold [SHIFT] and [CTRL], and select two sequences separated by one or more un-selected sequences.
+Note how multiple sequences are grouped together when they are re-ordered using the up and down arrow keys.